Current Castle

 Gift Shop Manager

-As the newest member of the Society's management team, Catriona brings a strong commercial background with extensive experience in the competitive retail environments both here and in the UK.
-She has managed shops in the giftware, clothing, and lifestyle sectors, that in several cases have been “destination” stores, attracting a mix of tourists and local customers.
-She has also worked in advertising as a media planner/buyer and will use these skills to help develop new retail opportunities at Craigdarroch.
+Catriona brings a strong commercial background with extensive experience in the competitive retail environments both here and in the UK.
+She has managed shops in the giftware, clothing, and lifestyle sectors, attracting a mix of tourists and local customers.
+She has also worked in advertising as a media planner/buyer and uses these skills to help develop new retail opportunities at Craigdarroch.

 The Board